 We are specialized in the development and adoption of numerical models.
-We mainly use the simulation model suites AriaIndustry and AriaRegional developed and distributed in collaboration with Aria Technologies and Arianet.
+We mainly use the simulation model suites AriaIndustry and AriaRegional distributed by Aria Technologies and Arianet.

 We are also offering solutions by adopting the EPA models Aermod and Calpuff.

 Almost all our data analysis is performed with R , Python and QGIS.

 Computational Fluid Dynamics (CFD) models of choice are ENVI-met for micro-climate studies and OpenFOAM for all other cases.

 ARIA Impact is a user-friendly software adapted to meet the needs of industry, consulting firms and air quality monitoring agencies.